 The State of Digital Marketing Right Now

-Prior to the development of digital marketing techniques, firms only used offline methods.
-Billboards, TV and radio advertisements, newspapers, direct mail, phone calls, postcards, catalogs, brochures, and other print media were some of the channels that were used to advertise.
+Before the development of digital marketing techniques, firms only used offline methods.
+Billboards, TV and radio advertisements, newspapers, direct mail, phone calls, postcards, catalogues, brochures, and other print media were some of the channels that were used to advertise.

 Some of these conventional marketing strategies are still successful today when so many businesses are vying for clients.
 For instance, older audiences of a brand could feel more at ease reading hard copies of newspapers than their digital equivalents.
 Radio advertising is still around.